 South Dakota Ranch Honored for Stewardship Efforts

-Denver, Colo. – The Perman family and Rock Hills Ranch of Lowry, S.D., were honored today as one of seven regional Environmental Stewardship Award Program (ESAP) winners.
-The award, which is sponsored by Dow AgroSciences, USDA Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service, National Cattlemen’s Beef Association (NCBA) and the National Cattlemen’s Foundation, is presented to farmers and ranchers who are working hard to protect America’s natural resources.
+ESAP is sponsored by Dow AgroSciences, Tyson Foods, Inc., USDA Natural Resources Conservation Service (NRCS), U.S. Fish and Wildlife Service, National Cattlemen’s Beef Association (NCBA) and the National Cattlemen’s Foundation, and is presented to farmers and ranchers who demonstrate a commitment to protecting the farm and ranch land in their care.

 Kopriva Angus is owned and operated by Jim and Karen Kopriva and their children, Angela and Lee.
 This commercial and registered Black Angus and hay operation is located in northeast South Dakota on the eastern edge of the James River valley and the western edge of the Coteau Hills.
 Jim and Lee are responsible for ranch operations which include 370 cows and approximately 2,700 acres.
 The Koprivas are focused on a sustainable approach to their family cattle operation.
 They not only dedicate themselves to sustaining native grasslands, pasture, and hay land they manage, they are also committed to creating a sustainable future for the next generations.

 Rotational grazing has been key to maximizing production at Kopriva Angus.
 The Koprivas worked with NRCS to install more than 20,000 feet of cross fencing, which has allowed them to better manage their forage resources and implement a rotational grazing program.